cole-group/cole-group.github.io/_posts/2021-12-14-training-and-software.markdown

 [DeLinker.][delinker]
 Deep generative models for 3D linker design.
 We've found this to be very promising in fragment-based design projects.

 [Gnina.][gnina]
 We don't use docking very often to be honest, but do like the ease-of-use and promising accuracy of gnina.
-David Koes also has an excellent [webinar][ginina-tut] describing its use.
+David Koes also has an excellent [webinar][gnina-tut] describing its use.